 Jobless Rate Declined in 17 States in March

-(CN) – Unemployment rates were lower in 17 states in March, and stable in 33 others and the District of Columbia.
+(CN) – Unemployment rates were lower in 17 states in March, and stable in 33 others and the District of Columbia, the Labor Department reported Friday.
+Meanwhile, in a separate report, the department reported a modest gain in wages in March, compared to a year ago.

-The Labor Department’s Bureau of Labor Statistics said Friday that its findings of stability in the economy also extended to its year-over-year analysis, where 18 states saw a decline in their jobless rate and 32 states and the District of Columbia experienced little or no change.
+The department’s Bureau of Labor Statistics said Friday that its findings of stability in the economy also extended to its year-over-year analysis, where 18 states saw a decline in their jobless rate and 32 states and the District of Columbia experienced little or no change.

 The national unemployment rate meanwhile declined by 0.2 percentage point from February to 4.5 percent and was 0.5 point lower than in March 2016.